p-sto/design_patterns/patterns/10_Proxy/description.md

 ### Details

 Proxy is about controlling an access.
-Not to confuse with adapter pattern, which is intended to access specific interface with an interface which is not compatible.

 Variations of pattern: